 filler@godaddy.com

-The Saratoga National Cemetery Honor Guard Association is a locally-based all-volunteer organization whose mission is to serve as an official support committee for the Saratoga National Cemetery, so designated by the Veterans Administration.
+The Saratoga National Cemetery Honor Guard Association is a locally-based all-volunteer organization dedicated to providing military funeral honors as an official support committee for the Saratoga National Cemetery, as designated by the Veterans Administration.
 Our veteran volunteer servicemen and women represent all branches of the Armed Forces.
-We are a tax exempt, 501( c)(19) nonprofit corporation and exist exclusively for charitable and educational purposes in order to advocate for, preserve and support the Saratoga National Cemetery in Saratoga County on behalf of the veterans of the Armed Services of the United States of America.
-We are supported through private donations and grants.
+We operate as a tax-exempt, 501(c)(19) nonprofit corporation, existing exclusively for charitable and educational purposes to advocate for, preserve, and support the Saratoga National Cemetery in Saratoga County on behalf of the veterans of the Armed Services of the United States of America.
+Our efforts in providing veteran services are made possible through private donations and grants.

-We perform ceremonial military funeral honors for honorably discharged veterans at the Gerald B. H. Solomon Saratoga National Cemetery located in Schuylerville, New York.
-Honors consist of three volleys of rifle fire, the playing of taps, the folding and presentation of the American flag, the presentation of three spent rifle casings and the final salute.
+We perform military funeral honors for honorably discharged veterans at the Gerald B. H. Solomon Saratoga National Cemetery in Schuylerville, New York.
+These honors include three volleys of rifle fire, the playing of taps, the folding and presentation of the American flag, the presentation of three spent rifle casings, and the final salute.

-Military Funeral Honors (MFH) is a tradition so important to our nation’s foundation and fabric our Federal Government voted the procedure to honor our deceased Veterans into law.
-The Department of Defense is legally required, upon family request, to provide every eligible Veteran a final tribute at no cost to the family.
-All MFH ceremonies performed at the Gerald H.B.
-Solomon Saratoga National Cemetery are coordinated between the local Funeral Directors and Cemetery staff.
+Military Funeral Honors (MFH) is a tradition that is vital to the foundation and fabric of our nation, so much so that our Federal Government has enacted laws to ensure the honoring of our deceased Veterans.
+The Department of Defense is legally obliged, upon family request, to provide every eligible Veteran with a final tribute at no cost to the family.
+All military funeral honors ceremonies performed at the Saratoga National Cemetery are coordinated between local Funeral Directors and Cemetery staff.

-At the Saratoga National Cemetery, MFH occur at one of the two Committal Shelters, as directed by the Cemetery staff.
-Honors will normally be rendered by Active Duty military representatives of the deceased Veteran’s military affiliation, supported by the Saratoga National Cemetery Honor Guard (SNC Honor Guard).
-If Active Duty representatives are not present, the SNC Honor Guard will perform MFH.
+At the Saratoga National Cemetery, military funeral honors take place at one of the two Committal Shelters, as directed by the Cemetery staff.
+The honors are typically rendered by Active Duty military representatives from the deceased Veteran’s military affiliation, supported by the Saratoga National Cemetery Honor Guard.
+If Active Duty representatives are unavailable, the Saratoga National Cemetery Honor Guard will conduct the MFH ceremony.

 A. Arrival of Funeral Party

-The Funeral Party will assemble at the Visitor Center near the Cemetery entrance and follow direction by the Cemetery representative and Funeral Director.
+The Funeral Party will assemble at the Visitor Center near the Cemetery entrance and follow directions from the Cemetery representative and Funeral Director.
 The Cemetery representative will lead the hearse or vehicle containing the deceased Veteran’s remains through the Cemetery grounds to the designated Committal Shelter.

-Active Duty or SNC Honor Guard personnel will be standing at curbside awaiting arrival of the deceased Veteran and Funeral Party.
-The MFH personnel will either follow the American Flag-draped casket escorted by pallbearers to the Shelter, or carry the cremains and the folded American Flag to the Shelter.
+Active Duty or Saratoga National Cemetery Honor Guard personnel will be standing at curbside awaiting the arrival of the deceased Veteran and Funeral Party.
+The MFH personnel will either follow the American Flag-draped casket escorted by pallbearers to the Shelter or carry the cremains and the folded American Flag to the Shelter.

 The Rifle Detail will march to the designated Firing Line as the Funeral Party approaches and remains in place while the Funeral Party walks to the Committal Shelter.